 Before You Install

-Make sure your system meets the minimum requirements before you install Automate Schedule on your UNIX, Linux, or PowerLinux server.
+Read these instructions completely before you install the Automate Schedule agent software on your UNIX, Linux, or Mac systems.

-- Install the Automate Schedule server software as root.
+- Install the Automate Schedule agent software as the root user.

-Complete the following steps to install the Automate Schedule server software:
+Follow these steps to install Automate Schedule agents:

-- Download the Automate Schedule for AIX and Linux file (setupAutomateSchedule.tar) to a temporary directory on your system (/tmp).
+- Download the Automate Schedule agent for UNIX and Linux file (setupAutomateScheduleAgent.tar) to a temporary directory (/tmp) on your system.